MLNeurosurg/restorative_step-calibrated_diffusion/README.md

 }
 ```

-The full paper and full appendix are available in `full_paper.pdf`.
+The full paper and full appendix are available in `full_paper_and_appendix.pdf`.
+Please note that due to the size of the file, Github preview may not display all figures properly.
+Please download the pdf and view locally.

 To train the model, use the following command: